Listen & subscribe with any podcast app.

 As a digital media producer, his clients have included David Bowie, Moby, Santana, Britney Spears, and others while he was with Thomas Dolby’s Beatnik Inc; the Silicon Graphics-Time Warner-ATT interactive TV system; Silicon Gaming; and the multiple award-winning Choosing Success multimedia program for CCC/Viacom, described by Wired magazine as “the most inspired piece of educational software ever created.”

 As a journalist, Spencer reported stories for the Canadian Broadcasting Corporation, National Public Radio, the Associated Press, and others, winning awards for investigative reporting from Public Radio News Directors Inc. and the Associated Press.
 For CBC Radio, he was a correspondent and guest host for the national entertainment and popular culture show “Prime Time,” the host of the syndicated “Canada Rocks” record review, and a contributor to “The Entertainers” and other programs.
-He blogs for the Huffington Post and has written for O’Reilly Radar, Business Insider, the Stanford Social Innovation Review, and other publications.
+He has written for Business Insider, HuffPost, the Stanford Social Innovation Review, the Toronto Star, and other publications.

 Spencer is an adjunct lecturer in Journalism for the Middlebury Institute of International Studies.
 He has been a guest speaker for Stanford University’s documentary film program; New York University; Art Center College of Design; California State University Monterey Bay; the American Constitution Society; MacWorld; Intel Developer World; Interpret America; the New Teacher Center, the California Association of Public Information Officials and the SXSW, Hot Springs, and Bermuda Film Festivals, among others.

-He has been interviewed or quoted by ABC News, the AP, the CBC, the Christian Science Monitor, CBS Radio, Fox News, The Hill, ITV (UK), the LA Times, NBC, NPR, The Saturday Evening Post, Sky News (UK), USA Today, and others.
+He has been interviewed or quoted by ABC News, the AP, Bloomberg Radio, the CBC, CBS Radio, CBS Radio, the Christian Science Monitor, CTV News, Fox News, The Hill, ITV (UK), the LA Times, NBC, NPR, The Saturday Evening Post, Sky News (UK), USA Today, and others.